arvpUofA/tutorials/README.md

   last_error = error

   steer = - error * self.P - diff_error * self.D
+  # Note with Gazebo 2, a bug in the ROS plugin means you have to pass the negative of the steering commands
 ```
 - Play with P and D constants until you find something that works
 - Test drive_to_goal funtion in main